bhallasaksham/Thread-Library/README.md

 The next step was to implement `uthread_yield()` function.
 To implement this,
 we learned the round-robin method which says that the currently running thread
 must yield control to the next available thread in the queue and should be
-enqueued to the end of the queue.
-Our implementation was such that the
+enqueued.
+Our implementation was such that the currently running thread is
-currently running thread is never present in the queue and the queue only
+never present in the queue and the queue only has threads which are waiting
-has threads which are waiting to be executed.
+to be executed.

 The next step was to implement `uthread_exit()` function which simply
 terminates the currently active thread and yields control to the next available
 thread in the queue.
-The only different between yield at exit at this point is
+The only difference between yield at exit at this point is
-that the exit function doesn't enqueue the currently active thread back on to
+that the exit function doesn't enqueue the currently active thread back in the
-the queue.
+queue.

 Finally, implementing `uthread_join()` function was very straightforward.
 We had an infinite loop which terminates when there are no more jobs in the